alfonsotech/phil-bank-2020/README.md

 Application that allows users to crowdsource, rank, and search online philosophy content.
 Last added: Infinite scrolling and resource preview that includes resource image or video, title, description, and name of online source.

+This is a more tidy version of the original repository found here: https://github.com/alfonsotech/philosophybank

 ## Getting Started